urfave/cli/docs/v3/examples/flags/basics.md

 ### Timestamp Flag ###

-Using the timestamp flag is similar to other flags but special attention is need for the format to be provided to the flag .
+Using the timestamp flag is similar to other flags but special attention is needed for the format to be provided to the flag.
 Please refer to [`time.Parse`](https://golang.org/pkg/time/#example_Parse) to get possible formats.